SrijaVuppula/Soil_Moisture_Content_Of_The_Soil_LPC1769/README.md

-# Soil Moisture Monitoring and Automated Irrigation System
+# Sensing Moisture Content of the Soil

 This repository contains the C source code, hardware logic, and project report for an automated system designed to sense soil moisture levels and control irrigation to prevent water wastage in agriculture.